-As background, our family happily went to great lengths to ensure Teagan understood and more importantly felt like she was part or our family.
-Both her and her brothers knew that there were no favorites and that everybody was equal in our household.
+As background, our family happily went to great lengths to ensure Teagan understood and more importantly felt like she was part of our family.
+Both she and her brothers knew that there were no favorites and that everybody was equal in our household.
 Our youngest Jack would likely disagree but we all love him for that.
-As for Teagie-Bear we did a variety of things to close the distance from Ottawa to Vancouver...
+As for Teagie-Bear, we did a variety of things to close the distance from Ottawa to Vancouver...

 - Every week we would have a family webcam.
 Technology allowed us to stay close all year and in some cases the webcam would last 2-3 hours.